StopTheWorld7/hello-world/README.md

 # hello-world
 ## my first repository

-The project is just to studying how to use github.
+The project is just to study how to use github.